 As the ship made its way to Japan men died of sickness and starvation.
 With each death, there was more room in the ship’s hold.
 The bodies of the dead were hosted out of the hold by ropes and dumped in the sea.
 The suction of the ship’s propellers pulled the bodies into them and resulted in the bodies being cut up.

-The POWs disembarked the ship, formed detachments of 100 men, marched to the train station, and rode a train which stopped at towns near the POW camps.
+The POWs disembarked the ship, and those POWs who did not have the strength to walk were left behind on the dock.
+One of those men left on the dock was from Janesville.
+The POWs in detachments of 100 men, marched to the train station, and rode a train that stopped at towns near the POW camps.
 Bob was sent to Sendai #6, which was also known as Hanawa, where 500 POWs worked in the copper mine owned by Mitsubishi and under company supervision.
 The camp was approximately 200 feet wide by 350 feet long and had a 12-foot high wooden fence around it and was located at 4,000 feet.
 The POWs were housed in wooden barracks, with 30-foot ceilings, and two tiers of bunks, against each long wall, with straw matting and a mattress stuffed with straw for sleeping.
 They also had a 4″ by 4″ by 8″ block of wood for a pillow.

 Other buildings in the camp were two buildings that served as a hospital for the POWs and an “L” shaped building that was the kitchen and POW bath.
 The latrines were three low buildings, and there was one building that served as the camp office.
 The POWs spent several days setting up the camp.